tomasklaen/platform-paths/README.md

 ### Caching

-On linux, we are using `xdg-user-dir`, and on windows `reg query` utils to retrieve paths.
-These are not _instant_, so if you're calling this a lot, you might want to enable caching.
+The retrieval methods for these paths are not _instant_, so if you're calling this a lot, you might want to enable caching.

 This is done by simply passing a `maxAge` option to any of the exported methods.
 This options is `0` by default (caching disabled):